wilyJ80/dir-client-server/README.md

 - Populate ./source-folder with desired files for mirroring.

-- Run server in another shell instance: `python3 server.py`
+- Run server in another shell instance with venv activated: `python3 server.py`

-- Run client in another shell instance: `python3 client.py`
+- Run client in another shell instance with venv activated: `python3 client.py`

 - Mirrored files will be on ./mirror-folder